All Articles

 }

-Notice what is not in this policy: no IAM management permissions, no ability to modify security groups, no ability to access other S3 buckets, no ability to access KMS keys for other services.
+Notice what is not in this policy: no IAM management permissions, no ability to modify security groups, no ability to access other S3 buckets, and no ability to access KMS keys for other services.
 The application can only do what it needs to do.
 This is least-privilege in practice, and it limits the blast radius of an application-level compromise significantly.

 Building this infrastructure from scratch takes time to get right, and the details matter for HIPAA compliance.
 If you are planning a healthcare application on AWS and want a reference architecture review before you start building, we can help you evaluate your design against the requirements that auditors actually check.